-Visiting the Amazon can be notoriously an expensive adventure.
-However, visiting Tena Ecuador – the gateway city to the Amazon closest to Quito – is a great way for travelers on any budget to have an affordable yet unforgettable experience.
+However, visiting the Amazon can be notoriously an expensive adventure.
+Backpackers in Ecuador and beyond are in luck: Tena, Ecuador – the gateway city to the Amazon closest to Quito – is the best place for travelers on any budget to have an affordable yet unforgettable experience in the Amazon Rainforest.

-This ultimate guide to Tena Ecuador will answer all your questions about how to best visit Tena, including things to do in Tena, the best Tena Amazon tours, and much more.
+Our ultimate guide to Tena Ecuador will help get you there.
+After living in Ecuador for years we can answer all your questions about how to best visit Tena, including things to do in Tena, the best Tena Amazon tours, and much more.

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.